|

 Importance of World Heritage Listed Daintree Rainforest - Australia - Tropical Far North Queensland

-It is a food source for insects, birds and possums, and also serves as a habitat for species that live in the high ... have come from the rainforest, including aspirin.
+It is a food source for insects, birds and possums, and also serves as a habitat for species that live in the ... come from the rainforest, including aspirin.
 The rosy periwinkle flower helps treat people with Leukaemia.
-Tropical rainforests have provided chemicals used to treat muscular inflammation and tension, diabetes, malaria, heart conditions, ...
+Tropical rainforests have provided chemicals used to treat muscular inflammation and tension, diabetes, malaria, heart conditions ...

 daintreerainforest.com